bjornerstedt/blp/trunk/readme.md

 # BLP project

-SimMerger users manual is found in documentation.m.
+SimMerger user documentation is found in documentation.m.
 To run without example_data.mat run the second half of the document first - the SimMarket simulation part.
 This generates the dataset used in the first half of the manual